 The purpose of this handbook is to clarify the requirements of the interns, and the responsibilities of the parties involved.
 This handbook will detail the intern's responsibilities over the course of their internship, outline the expectations of the program, and discuss intern accountability.
-The Internship Program is a three-way partnership with the student who is interning, the client/employer who is providing the internship and ATLAS (Applied Technology for Learning in the Arts and Sciences) within the College of LAS.
-The materials below focus on the intern's obligations and ATLAS's expectations of them.
+The Internship Program is a three-way partnership with the LAS undergraduate student who is interning, the client who is providing the internship and ATLAS (Applied Technology for Learning in the Arts and Sciences) within the College of LAS.
+The information below outlines the requirements of the ATLAS internship program.